woc-hack/inflection-points/README.md

       * Bot adoption: check commit messages
       * Users adopt fork or competing project: check forks, compare to other projects

+## Tasks

+  * Determine criteria for sampling projects.
+      * At least N years of history.
+      * Popularity (as measured by ?)
+      * Programming language (highest usage above 50% according to GH stats) is language X
+  * Collect sample of projects
+  * Create time series of commits/month or unique authors/month using WoC.

 ## Schedule

   * *Checkpoint 1 (Nov 15):* Present tasks and research questions.
 Complete WoC tutorial before or after checkpoint.
+  * *Checkpoint 2 (Nov 18):* Have sample of projects to examine.
+Determine how to create time series.